Pricing Theory

 Footnote to Video 1: see Carbon Currency for a description of the four functions of money.

-The carbon pricing matrix is a relational diagram for understanding the different market policies that are available to tackle climate change.
+The carbon pricing matrix is a relational diagram for understanding the various major market policies that are available to manage the carbon cycle and the climate problem (i.e. to manage the market failure in carbon).
 If this is your first time looking at the carbon pricing matrix, then it may be helpful to focus on the four policies presented in the matrix and their instruments.
 A short seven minute YouTube is provided left (see Video 1) to introduce you to the four policies.

 Each of the four quadrants of the carbon pricing matrix represents a unique market policy.
 Each market policy employs an instrument.
 Each instrument has a unit of account — either ‘fiat’ or ‘carbon’ units — represented by the two columns of the matrix.
 Each instrument has a store of value — either as a ‘carrot’ or as a ‘stick’— represented by the two rows of the matrix.